 Ford Driving Skills for Life

-The training is completely practical, aimed at new drivers, typically 18-24 years old and statistically more likely to be involved in an accident on UK roads.
+Our FREE hands-on practical driver training takes place over a half day and is aimed at new drivers, typically 18-24 years old and who are statistically more likely to be involved in an accident on UK roads.

-You will experience real-world situations and learn invaluable skills from a first-hand perspective, all behind the wheel of the All-New Ford Fiesta.
+You will experience real-world situations and learn invaluable skills from a first-hand perspective, all behind the wheel of a Ford Fiesta.

 What does the training involve?

 Special synthetic tyres are applied to the back wheels of the Fiesta, simulating loss of control at low speeds.

 The aim of this is for drivers to understand, and to put in to practice, what it means to 'turn into the skid', experiencing what it feels like to lose control and ultimately have the ability to correct it.